 The Cyclades

-The Cyclades are magic.
-They include all from the most well-known and loved like Santorini and Mykonos, to sacred gems like Delos, Despotiko and Keros, crowded only by hordes of archaeological treasure.
-Their shared signature – cubic whitewashed villages with pops of brilliant blue on a door, window frame, or church dome.
-Alike in architecture, they still exhibit so much variance in character.
-It’s easy to spend week-on-week discovering the region without feeling like anything is getting too familiar.
-There’s also something for everyone – couples, party-goers, families, or lone travellers in search of solitude.
+The Cycladic islands are magic.
+They include all from the most well-known and overly-loved like Santorini and Mykonos, to sacred gems like Delos, Despotiko and Keros, crowded only by hordes of archaeological treasure.
+Their shared signature – white and blue villages of singular beauty, standing starkly against craggy rocky surrounds.
+Alike in architecture, but varied in character, it’s easy to spend week-on-week discovering the region without feeling like anything is getting too familiar.
+There’s also an island for everyone – couples, party-goers, families, or lone travellers in search of solitude.

 THE ISLANDS